 Creating space for this new technology often requires weeding out unused books.
 Monk explains that when she began creating the learning commons, she eliminated approximately 100 boxes of books, mostly non-fiction.
 Fusco also reduced his non-fiction collection, replacing much of it with digital resources.
 Some say, however, that physical books will always be key to promoting a love of reading, something important for all libraries.

-“This is still the gateway of literacy,” says Karen Belter, explaining why books are crucial to learning commons.
-For students to love reading, librarians must invest in high-quality books, she continues.
+“This is still the gateway of literacy,” says Belter, explaining why books are crucial to learning commons.
+For students to love reading, librarians must invest in high-quality books, she adds.
 Sometimes, this means buying a classic book with an updated cover and easy-to-read font.
 Other times, it means offering popular and new titles.
-“If you want (students) to read, you’ve got to have great books,” says Belter.
+“If you want [students] to read, you’ve got to have great books,” says Belter.